 1 – Commute Time

 This is my favorite reclaim of time.
 I have a 45 minute commute to work, which means 1 1/2 hours per day.
 I work 4 days per week, so doing the math, that’s 6 hours per week.
+However, public transportation is not an option for me as I live in a rural area.

 I’ve reclaimed that time by listening to podcasts that help me learn or be entertained (whatever fits my mood) while I drive.
 Read about how to listen to podcasts and my favorite podcasts.